emicklei/melrose/docs/vsc.md

 ### comment

-Lines that start with `//` are not evaluated ; these commment lines.
+Lines that start with `//` are not evaluated ; these are commment lines.

 	// this is comment